Posts

 Image

-It all started with French sweeties.
-Bêtises de Cambrai are one of the best-known French sweets and, let’s face it, they’re essentially boiled sweets.
+This bizarre but seasonal "recipe" all started with French sweeties.
+Bêtises de Cambrai are one of the best-known French sweets and, let's face it, they're essentially boiled sweets.
 Nothing wrong with that, of course, but when I was wandering around in the vicinity of Cambrai I was slightly surprised (and not in a particularly good way) to see them being used in various forms of patisserie and dessert.
 A while later, I read Jean-Christophe Novelli suggesting that British glacier mints were simply the equivalent of the famous bêtises and could be used in the same way.
 Well, for some unimaginable reason, I couldn’t resist.
-So with sincere thanks to M Novelli, here’s how to add an ice queen and possibly slightly silly effect to your desserts and ice creams at this festive time.
+So with sincere thanks to M Novelli, here's how to add an ice queen and possibly slightly silly effect to your desserts and ice creams at this festive time.
 Buy some glacier mints (the ones with the polar bear on them are ideal, but pretty much any boiled sweet will do).
-Unwrap some of them (it’s probably not worth trying to use less than 15 or so) and drop them into a sturdy blender.
-Pulverise ...
+Unwrap some of them (it's probably not worth trying to use less than...

 Nonnettes with White Chocolate Chips